autarch/blog.urth.org/content/posts/2021-03-14-writing-a-postgres-sql-pretty-printer-in-rust-part-1.md

 I'm using [`serde`](https://serde.rs/), which is a powerful Rust framework for deserialization that supports many data formats, including JSON.

-The particular structure of the JSON above corresponds to what the Serde docs call ["the externally tagged enum representation"](https://serde.rs/enum-representations.html).
+The particular structure of the JSON above corresponds to what the serde docs call ["the externally tagged enum representation"](https://serde.rs/enum-representations.html).
 In this format, the "tags" such as `DeleteStmt` and `RangeVar` are used to indicate which enum